myDevicesIoT/cayenne-docs/docs/CAYENNEAPI.md

 ##### Logging into existing account

-Returning users will not need to create an account, instead they simply need to log into their existing account.
+After logging out of the app, returning users will want to log into their existing account.
 Let's take a look at how the Tank Monitoring sample app and asks the user for their account credentails.
 We will then examine how the Cayenne API can be used to log the user into their existing account using the information provided.

 <p style="text-align:center"><br/><img src="https://s3.amazonaws.com/cloudfront-mydevices-wordpress/wp-content/uploads/20170524084310/Restaurant-iPhone_LogIn-1-2.png" width="346" height="615" alt="Sample App Login screen"><br/><br/></p>